STRATEGIC PLANNING SOLVES FOR 3 LEVELS OF STRATEGY

 Figure out a strong business model strategy and stick with it

 Strong companies typically rigorously revisit their business model strategy every 3-5 years.
-They may need to go deeper in a few areas every year or so, such as targeting a new market, customer or geography and understanding the implications to the value proposition, go-to-market, and organization.
+They may need to go deeper in a few areas every year or so, such as targeting a new market, customer, or geography and understanding the implications to the value proposition, go-to-market, and organization.
 Or, maybe the go-to-market strategy needs to evolve from a distribution focus to a direct model.
 Regardless, strong businesses have strong business model strategies that they stick with over time.

 For struggling companies, business model strategic planning is critical.
-They need to quickly figure out what is working, not working, where the market is going, how the targets are evolving, the strengths and weaknesses of the value proposition and go-to-market, and the organizational gaps.
+They need to quickly figure out what is working, and not working, where the market is going, how the targets are evolving, the strengths and weaknesses of the value proposition and go-to-market, and the organizational gaps.
 We recommend starting with the Leadership Strategy Survey and Strategy Workshop to deeply understand the leadership team's collective view on the company's strategy, while also aligning the team on what strategy is, and generating compelling potential strategies.

 For all companies, it is prudent to revisit business model strategy, at some level, annually or every few years, to test major assumptions and think through competitive and market dynamics.
 Lighter versions of business model strategic planning typically involve a series of leadership meetings or off-sites to systematically go through and discuss all of the major elements in the business model.
 In between sessions, various analyses are done to prove or disprove important hypotheses about business model elements and dynamics.